levkk/rwf/docs/docs/controllers/authentication.md

 ## Session authentication

 [Session](../sessions) authentication checks that the user-supplied session cookie is valid (not expired).
-If that's not the case, the request is either rejected with a `403 - Forbidden` or provided an endpoint to re-authenticate, e.g. using a username and password, with a `302 - Found` redirect.
+If that's not the case, the request is either rejected with a `403 - Forbidden` or provided an endpoint to re-authenticate, e.g., using a username and password, with a `302 - Found` redirect.

 ### Enable session authentication